What we learned from Seahawks mandatory minicamp Tuesday

 Witherspoon also played in the slot some at Illinois — 109 snaps last season according to Pro Football Focus — and the Seahawks said on draft day that Witherspoon could get tried inside.

 “He definitely can,” coach Pete Carroll said.
-“He was really excited about the thought that it could happen too, so it’s in the future for him.
+“He was really excited about the thought that it could happen, too, so it’s in the future for him.
 There’s no question he can play in the slot if we wanted him to.
-He’s really good at the short area, aggressive coverage, and his hitting, tackling, and his ability to pressure is really exciting too, so he gives us really versatility.”
+He’s really good at the short area, aggressive coverage, and his hitting, tackling, and his ability to pressure is really exciting. too, so he gives us really versatility.”

 If nothing else, the Seahawks appear to be exploring all options to get what they feel will be their best configuration of cornerbacks — and defensive backs in general — on the field.